ga4gh/va-spec/schema/va-spec/base/def/SubjectVariantProposition.rst

       - string
       - 0..1
       - The 'logical' identifier of the Entity in the system of record, e.g. a UUID.
 This 'id' is unique within a given system, but may or may not be globally unique outside the system.
 It is used within a system to reference an object from another.
+   *  - type
+      -
+      - string
+      - 1..1
+      - The name of the class that is instantiated by a data object representing the Entity.
    *  - label
       -
       - string